Athab38/ACNHBot/README.md

 Type in your Discord chat "!aide" to display all the available functions.

 # Develop
-You need to create a Discord bot following this link : https://discordapp.com/developers/applications by adding a new application and create a new bot.
-Then retrieve and fill its token in a .env file like following :
+You need to create a Discord bot following this link : https://discordapp.com/developers/applications by adding a new application and create a new bot ; Then retrieve and fill its token in a .env file like following :

-DISCORD_TOKEN = <input your token>
+DISCORD_TOKEN = token

 To launch the bot :
 apt install npm